iterate-ch/docs/Cyberduck/Info.md

 Info Window
 ===

-Select the file in the browser and choose *File → Info (macOS `⌘I` Windows `Alt+Return`)* to display detailed information on s file in a tool window.
+Select the file in the browser and choose *File → Info (macOS `⌘I` Windows `Alt+Return`)* to display detailed information on a file in a tool window.
 You can choose in the [Preferences](Preferences) in the *Browser* tab to use the info window as an inspector of the currently selected files in the browser or open a new panel window to compare different files.

 # General Panel